xm-emaxwell/xm-labs-azuredevops-pipelines/README.md

     * Workflows
         * [AzureDevOpsPipelines.zip](xMatters/workflows/AzureDevOpsPipelines.zip) - example workflow containing all the triggers and steps
     * Triggers
-        * [buildTask.js](xMatters/src/triggers/buildTask.js) - source for trigger to recieve pipeline task notifications
+        * [buildTask.js](xMatters/src/triggers/buildTask.js) - source for trigger that recieves Azure DevOps pipeline task notifications
-        * [releaseGate.js](xMatters/src/triggers/releaseGate.js) - source for trigger to recieve release gate notifications
+        * [releaseGate.js](xMatters/src/triggers/releaseGate.js) - source for trigger that recieves Azure DevOps release gate notifications
+        * [releaseApprovalNotice.js](xMatters/src/triggers/releaseApprovalNotice.js) - source for trigger that recieves Azure DevOps release approval notices
     * Steps
-        * [queueBuild.js](xMatters/src/steps/queueBuild.js) - source for step that can trigger a pipeline
+        * [queueBuild.js](xMatters/src/steps/queueBuild.js) - source for step that can trigger an Azure DevOps pipeline
-        * [buildTaskStarted.js](xMatters/src/steps/buildTaskStarted.js) - source for step to notify that the pipeline task has started
+        * [buildTaskStarted.js](xMatters/src/steps/buildTaskStarted.js) - source for step to update that the Azure DevOps pipeline task has started
-        * [buildTaskComplete.js](xMatters/src/steps/buildTaskComplete.js) - source for step to notify that the pipeline task has completed and its result
+        * [buildTaskComplete.js](xMatters/src/steps/buildTaskComplete.js) - source for step to update that the Azure DevOps pipeline task has completed and its result
-        * [updateReleaseGate.js](xMatters/src/steps/updateReleaseGate.js) - source for step to update the release gate status
+        * [updateReleaseGate.js](xMatters/src/steps/updateReleaseGate.js) - source for step to update the Azure DevOps release gate status
-        * [checkResponseCount.js](xMatters/src/steps/checkResponseCounts.js) - source for step that checks if the response count meets the configured response threshold for an xMatters event. **Used in the release gate example**
+        * [checkResponseCount.js](xMatters/src/steps/checkResponseCounts.js) - source for step that checks if the notification response count meets the configured response threshold for an xMatters event. **Used in the release gate example**
+        * [updateReleaseApprovalStatus.js](xMatters/src/steps/updateReleaseApprovalStatus.js) - source for step to update an Azure DevOps release approval status
+        * [searchForUser.js](xMatters/src/steps/searchForUser.js) - source for step to search for an Azure DevOps user and get their descriptor, display name, and email address
+        * [xmFindUserByEmail.js](xMatters/src/steps/xmFindUserByEmail.js) - source for step to search for an xMatters user by email address and return their username and target name.
     * Shared Libraries
         * [base64.js](xMatters/src/sharedLibs/base64.js) - source for library used by some of the steps to encode the callback authentication token
 * Azure DevOps